cost19130/fraud_prevention_crowdfunding_p2p_ico/README.md

 5. Run the notebook cell-by-cell by pressing shift + enter

 ## Acknowledgement
-This work is part of the project COST CA19130 FinAI - Fintech and Artificial Intelligence in Finance - Towards a Transparent Financial Industry, and was supported by multiple VMGs from this COST Action.
+This work is part of the project COST CA19130 FinAI - Fintech and Artificial Intelligence in Finance - Towards a Transparent Financial Industry, and was supported by VMGs from this COST Action.